br0kenpixel/fedora-qemu-gpu-passthrough/README.md

 ### Requirements
 In order to make this work, there are a few requirements:
 1. Your PC/laptop must have **at least 2 GPUs**.
+2. Your PC/laptop should have **at least 4 cores**.
-2. Your hardware configuration must be such that your dGPU is in it's own IOMMU group.
+3. Your hardware configuration must be such that your dGPU is in it's own IOMMU group.

 ### Before starting
 Read these two pages: